Daily Jobs › Fun 😂

 How Many Hours Can You Work on Unemployment in North America, Europe, and Asia?

 Just because you are working doesn’t mean you aren’t eligible for unemployment benefits.
-Here’s the low-down of how many hours you can work while claiming unemployment.
+Here’s the lowdown on how many hours you can work while claiming unemployment.

-• German workers can work for less than 15 hours per week and still continue to receive their unemployment benefits.
+• Germany: Workers can work up to 15 hours/week and still receive unemployment benefits.

 How Many Hours Can You Work on SSI?